tbraun89/qGPG/README.md

 # qGPG

-This is a GUI Interface for GPG, the current state of this application is in early development so there are not all functions implemented and you may find many bugs or security issues.
+This is a GUI for GPG, the current state of this application is in early development so there are not all functions implemented and you may find many bugs or security issues.
 Use this project only for testing before there is an release.